lchen001/HAPI/CONTRIBUTING.md

-# Contributing to dcbench
+# Contributing to hapi

 We welcome contributions of all kinds: code, documentation, feedback and support.
-If you use dcbench in your work (blogs posts, research, company) and find it useful, spread the word!
+If you use hapi in your work (blogs posts, research, company) and find it useful, spread the word!

 This contribution borrows from and is heavily inspired by [Huggingface transformers](https://github.com/huggingface/transformers).